-8.2.2.7 Alternate Output Ripple Configurations
+8.2.2.2 Alternate Output Ripple Configurations

-The minimum ripple configuration with C1, C2 and R3 in the example circuit, [Figure 24](#), results in a low ripple amplitude at V{OUT} determined mainly by the characteristics of the output capacitor and the ripple current in L1.
+The minimum ripple configuration employing C1, C2, and R3 in [Figure 25](#) results in a low ripple amplitude at V{OUT} determined mainly by the characteristics of the output capacitor and the ripple current in L1.
 This configuration allows multiple ceramic capacitors to be used for V{OUT} if the output voltage is provided to several places on the PC board.
-However, if a slightly higher level of ripple at V{OUT} is acceptable in the application, and distributed capacitance is not used, the ripple required for the FB comparator pin can be generated with fewer external components using the circuits shown in [Figure 26](#) and [Figure 27](#).
+However, if a slightly higher level of ripple at V{OUT} is acceptable in the application, and distributed capacitance is not used, the ripple required for the FB comparator pin can be generated with fewer external components using the circuits shown below.